Georgia Commission Disputes

 Atlanta Pay Dispute Attorney

 Under Georgia law, in the absence of an employment contract or specific law providing protection, the employer-employee relationship is considered "at-will" and can be terminated at any time and for any lawful reason by the employer or employee.
 Many employment relationships in Georgia are governed by the employee handbook, commission schedule or similar posted personnel policy.
-While these agreements are not labeled "Employment Contract," they are treated as such by Georgia courts in employment-related lawsuits.
-In addition to the enforcement of these agreements, many terminated employees can sue and collect damages under a "quantum meruit" theory of recovery.
-Regardless of the cause of action, employees are legally entitled to all of the money that they have earned and which is owed such as earned commissions, accrued sick days, accrued vacation days, paid holidays and accrued retirement benefits.
+While these agreements are not labeled "Employment Contract," they are sometimes treated as such by Georgia courts in employment-related lawsuits.
+In addition to the enforcement of these agreements, many terminated employees can sometimes sue and collect damages under a "quantum meruit" theory of recovery.
+Regardless of the cause of action, unless there is a legally enforceable agreement otherwise, employees are legally entitled to all of the money that they have earned and which is owed such as earned commissions, accrued sick days, accrued vacation days, paid holidays and accrued retirement benefits.

 O.C.G.A.
 10-1-702 provides in pertinent part:

 - When a contract between a principal and a sales representative is terminated, the principal shall within 30 days after the termination of the contract pay all commission due to the sales representative.

 - A principal who fails to make timely payments of commissions as required shall be liable to the sales representative in a civil action for: